LLNL/jsonlogic/README.md

-License

-jsonlogic is distributed under the MIT license.

-All new contributions must be made under the MIT license.
+Please see README.md files in the cpp/ and py/ directories for specific installation, usage, and other information.

-See LICENSE, NOTICE, and COPYRIGHT for details.
+Please also refer to the LICENSE, NOTICE, and COPYRIGHT files. and contributions.

 SPDX-License-Identifier: MIT
 LLNL-CODE-835154